Molting Chickens: What Is It and How to Fix It?

 • The wings

 Do not panic.
-This is a natural process that happens every year.
-If you rely on eggs laid by your chickens, you may freeze excess supply before molting season to ensure there is not a shortage of eggs.
+It is a natural process that happens every year.
+If you rely on eggs laid by your chickens, you may freeze excess supply before the molting season to ensure there is not a shortage of eggs.

 The more you know about molting chickens, the better prepared you will be to aid your chickens in this process.
-Chickens start to molt in a sequence.
+Chickens start to manifest these signs in a sequence.
 Beginning with the head, they lose their feathers slowly.

-The shedding process then moves down from the back to the breast then to the thighs, ending with their delicate tail feathers.
+The shedding process then moves down from the back to the breast.
+Then to the thighs, ending with their delicate tail feathers.
 In the same sequence, they lose their feathers do new feathers emerge.
 These are called pin feathers.
 Pin feathers can bleed and are often painful for the bird.
-It is important to handle your molting chickens with care because of this.
+It is crucial to handle your molting chickens with care because of this.

-While the sequence of shedding remains the same, molting chickens do differ in time.
-Most of the feathers will be shed and regrown, however, not all feathers are lost in this process.
+While the sequence of shedding stays the same, molting chickens differ in time.
+Most of the feathers will be shed and regrown.
+But not all feathers are lost in this process.
 Some chickens are more efficient and only require 3-4 weeks.

 Others require more time.
-This may depend on the amount of feathers they will be shedding.
-It is important to note that both hens and roosters molt.
+It may depend on the amount of feathers they will be shedding.
+That is why it is important to note that both hens and roosters molt.
 Chickens losing more feathers may require up to 13-16 weeks for molting.

 Feather Anatomy

 What is molting without feathers?
-In this passage, we will briefly discuss the anatomy of feathers so you may get an idea for how they work and why they molt.
+In this passage, we will briefly discuss the anatomy of feathers so you may get an idea of how they work and why they shed.
 An adult hen needs about 14-17 hours of sunlight to produce an egg, thus granting the best time to molt when the days become shorter.
-While an opportunist, the shedding of feathers is essential to maintaining a good quality of health.
+While an opportunist, shedding feathers is essential to maintaining good quality health.

-Chickens have four types of feathers each with a unique purpose.
-Below I have included a list of each feather type their benefit.
+Chickens have four types of feathers.
+And each with a unique purpose.
+Below I have included a list of each feather type and their benefit.

-• Webbed Feathers: These are the larger feather types.
+• Webbed Feathers: These are the massive feather types.
 They help insulate rain and wind and are protective.

 • Plumules: These are smaller feathers that grow closer to the body and provide warmth.

-• Bristle Feathers: These are even smaller feathers located in the eyes, beak, and ears.
+• Bristle Feathers: These are smaller feathers usually situated in the eyes, beak, and ears.
 These feathers help keep away pests.

 • Filoplumes: These are ever finer feathers, hairlike and soft.
 These feathers may have sensory or decorative features.

-Once a feather is shed, the pin feathers come in.
+Once a feather sheds, the pin feathers come in.
 These pin feathers a covered in a protein sheath.
-The protein sheath is then removed in a process called preening.
+The protein sheath is separated in a process called preening.

 Next is the central shaft or rachis.
-This is usually curved and forms a vane.
+It is usually curved and forms a vane.
 Following that is the inner vane and the outer vane.
-An up-curved edge is found at the bottom and a down-curved edge is found at the top of a feather leading to the feather tip.
-A barb, barbule, hook and catch create the most recognizable features of the feather.
+An up-curved edge forms at the bottom.
+And a down-curved edge is found at the top of a feather leading to the tip.
+A barb, barbule, hook, and catch create the most recognizable features of the feather.

 How to Assist Molting Chickens